top of page

 • Avoid activities that cause friction on your palms or soles: Try not to do things that cause friction or make you rub your hands or feet for the first 2 months of treatment.
 This includes any strenuous exercise where your feet frequently pound the ground (e.g. running, aerobics or jumping) and contact sports (such as rugby or football).
 It's also advisable to avoid long walks to protect the skin on your feet and even standing in one position for very long.

-• Rest your feet: Stay off your feet while your feet are irritated.
+• Rest your feet: Stay off your feet, if they are irritated.

 • Elevate: Elevate the hands or feet when sitting or lying down.